fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

 though in both cases it's not at all clear that `struct` is sufficiently disambiguated from its use as a type (I think it is not).

+**6. FSharp.Core should contain a `ValueOption` module of operators**

+TBD, likely to be moved to a separate RFC, but naming should be considered here.

+**7. FSharp.Core should contain `List/Seq/Array/Map.tryv*` operations which take/produce unboxed options**

+TBD, likely to be moved to a separate RFC, but naming should be considered here.

 # Drawbacks
 [drawbacks]: #drawbacks